Sesar-Lab-Teaching/Cloud-Computing-Technologies/iaas-openstack/README.md

 # Deployment of the scenario

+Before deploying the scenario, we need:

-First, we need to create an SSH keypair, as described [here](#ssh-access).
+- An SSH Keypair, as described [here](#ssh-access):

-Then, we need to create the security groups to allow port 3306 for mysql and port 5000 for the web server:
+- two security groups to allow port 3306 for the mysql server and port 5000 for the web server:

 ```
 openstack security group create mysql_sec_group